pymc-devs/pymc-examples/examples/ode_models/ODE_Lotka_Volterra_multiple_ways.myst.md

 ```

 **Notes:**
-Despite a paucity of samples, the NUTs sampler is starting to converge to the correct posterior.
+The NUTs sampler is starting to find to the correct posterior, but would need a whole lot more time to make a good inference.

 +++